Harimus/LennyDiscordBot/README.md

   - Record audio input from other users.

   ## Todo
   The below todo:s might be a little bit harder than I thought, since the API this is based on still seems to not support listening to user audio [according to this](https://github.com/Rapptz/discord.py/issues/1094).
-It's either to implement it myself (huge learning curve regarding audio data), Use the not so stable yet implementation, or mode to javascript API.
+It's either to implement it myself (huge learning curve regarding audio data), Use the not so stable yet implementation,(potential unknown issues popping up) or mode to javascript API.(Learning curve in JS)
-  (Might be a bit harder than I thought since the API still does not support this...)
   - Speech to text (voice recognition).
   - audio playback based on above.
   - playback of youtube URL.